 - EKG — An electrocardiogram shows how well your heart is beating and the function of your heart valves.
 This helps your doctor decide if your heart is strong enough for donation.

-- CT Scan - A computerized tomography (CT) scan with contrast will provide an image of your abdomen to check the anatomy of your kidneys, liver, spleen and bladder.
+- CT scan — A computerized tomography (CT) scan with contrast will provide an image of your abdomen to check the anatomy of your kidneys, liver, spleen and bladder.
 This test will determine if surgery is safe, as well as which kidney would be donated.

-- Chest X-ray – A chest x-ray screens for illnesses of your lungs, heart and primary blood vessels.
+- Chest X-ray — A chest X-ray screens for illnesses of your lungs, heart and primary blood vessels.

-The committee will decide:
+The committee will decide one of three outcomes:

-- To accept you as a donor.
+- Accept you as a donor.

 Once you are approved as a donor, we will schedule your surgery based upon your schedule, the operating room schedule and the recipient’s schedule.
 During your pre-operative appointment, your surgeon will review the procedure and related risks again.